Jeremy-Berube/Rocket-Elevator-Foundation-Rails/README.md

     password: codeboxx1

-from there, you willhave access to the Watson dashboard enabling you to control the API
+from there, you will have access to the Watson dashboard enabling you to control the API

 # ZenDesk
 ![picture](/app/assets/images/Zendesk_Buddha.jpeg)